Jaya Prakash Narayana: Foundation For Democratic Reforms

-Narayana is the founder member of Foundation for Democratic Reforms (FDR) and currently serves as its general secretary.
+Narayana is the founder member of Foundation for Democratic Reforms (FDR) was established in 1996 and currently serves as its general secretary.
 FDR is one of India's leading think-tanks and research-resource centers for formulating and promoting fundamental reforms in political, electoral and governance spheres and in critical areas of state policy.

-India's Future Foundation

-Narayana is Adviser of India's Future Foundation, A free market educational foundation that promotes ideas those inspire by Swatantra party and its founders such as individual liberty, a market economy, limited government.

-He has spoken at multiple events of Indias Future Foundation on economic development and wealth creation and good governance.

 Youth Parliament Program

-Narayana is Adviser of Youth Parliament Program (YPP), Youth Parliament is an ideal platform for socially conscious youth to express their Views, Ideas and to act as a change agent in National building process.
+Youth Parliament Program founded in 2016 by Ragahvendar Askani and Jayaprakash Narayana and S. S. Rajamouli, Venkatesh Geriti are Adviser, an integral part of the Swatantrata Center, focuses on bridging the gap between youth and policy-making through structured discussion and advocacy.

+Swatantrata Center

+He is Adviser to The Swatantrata Center, an India-based public policy and civic education initiative inspired by classical liberal ideas, promoting individual liberty, rule of law, market-led prosperity, and limited government, and it regularly organizes programs on economic freedom and good governance.

 Lok Satta Movement

 Narayana started the Lok Satta Movement in 1996 to educate the citizens of India about voting, rights and government.
 Lok Satta, a non-partisan movement for democratic reforms in India, worked on various activities like election reforms, police reforms, right to information act and voter registration procedures.
 The movement initially started in Andhra Pradesh and later spread across the country, including Mumbai and the Vote JUHU campaigns.

 Lok Satta has emerged as India's leading civil society initiative for governance reforms and is at the forefront of key initiatives like disclosure of candidate wealth and criminal history details, political funding reform, decriminalization of politics, improvement of electoral registration, comprehensive judicial reforms including local courts and national judicial commission and citizen's charters.

 Lok Satta movement has also been the driving force in achieving the following governance reforms in recent years, among others: